Academic ranks in the United States: Research personnel

-Teaching personnel
+Other teaching personnel

 Teaching assistants (TAs) are known by various related terms and are typically graduate students who have varying levels of responsibility.
 A typical undergraduate class, for example, comprises lecture and small-group recitation/discussion sessions, with a faculty member giving the lecture, and TAs leading the small-group sessions; in other cases, the teaching of an entire class may be entrusted to a graduate student.
-(See generally A Handbook for Mathematics Teaching Assistants, published by the Mathematical Association of America.)
+(See for example A Handbook for Mathematics Teaching Assistants, published by the Mathematical Association of America.)

 Ecclesiastical ranks

-Ecclesiastical seminaries and churches often grant the titles Doctor of Divinity (D.D.), Doctor of Metaphysics (Dr. mph.) or Doctor of Religious Science (Dr. sc. rel.), most commonly to meritorious clerics for an outstanding work or another achievement in the field of religious and biblical studies.
+Ecclesiastical seminaries and churches often grant the titles Doctor of Divinity (D.D.), Doctor of Metaphysics (Dr. mph.) or Doctor of Religious Science (Dr. sc. rel.), most commonly to meritorious clerics for an outstanding work or another achievement in the field of religious and Biblical studies.

 Other

-At some universities, librarians have a rank structure parallel to that of tenure-track faculty (Assistant Librarian, Associate Librarian, Librarian).
+At some universities, librarians have a rank structure parallel to that of tenure-track faculty (Assistant Librarian, Associate Librarian, Librarian); these ranks may or may not be associated with the granting of institutional tenure.
 Some senior librarians, and often the head librarian, may have faculty or faculty-equivalent rank.